Tuanpluss02/Landing-Page/README.md

 ## Technologies Used

-The Software Engineering Landing Page is built using the following technologies:
+This Landing Page is built using the following technologies:

 - ReactJS
+- Vite
+- Tailwind CSS
+- Rive
 - Firebase

 ## Contributors